-The world’s first minimally invasive MRI-Guided TULSA-PRO therapy for prostate cancer was carried out at the ALTA Klinik.
+The world’s first focal TULSA-PRO treatment of the prostate was carried out at the ALTA Klinik.

 TULSA stands for Transurethral ULtraSound Ablation.